Gierdiaz/Gierdiaz/README.md

 - 👋 Hi, I’m Allison!
-- I'm young developer with focus on Back-end programming.
+- I'm young developer.
 I'm curious and always working on expanding my knowledge.
-My languages used are: Python, C# and C++.

 <!---
 Gierdiaz/Gierdiaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.